 COMPENSATION:

 District shall pay Consultant for Services as set forth in Exhibit A (Scope of Services).
-The estimated fee for Services may renewed for successive terms under which the compensation will be determined prior to the beginning of each annual term by written acceptance of Exhibit A or approval of the annual District budget by the District Board.
+The estimated fee for Services may renew for successive terms under which the compensation will be determined prior to the beginning of each annual term by written acceptance of Exhibit A or approval of the annual District budget by the District Board.

 Special projects and additional services not included in Exhibit A (Scope of Services) will result in additional costs to the District.
 Consultant will provide an estimate of costs associated with special projects and additional services.
-Consultant will acquire verbal or written approval of estimated costs from the District Board prior to commencement of special projects and additional services.
+Consultant will acquire written approval of estimated costs from the District Board prior to commencement of special projects and additional services.

 District shall pay Consultant for special project and additional services on an hourly basis at the rates set forth in Exhibit B (Compensation for Services).